 So how do we face the mutual exclusion condition?
 We avoid assigning a resource when that is not necessary.
 And we also try to make sure that as few processes as possible might claim the resource.

 Let’s recall what the hold and wait condition was.
 Processes holding resources that were granted earlier can request for newer resources.

 This condition is slightly more promising.
-Here, if the process is allocated all the resources it would require beforehand, then it won’t need to ask for more resources and there would be no deadlock.
-If for some reason the resource can’t be allocated to the process due to unavailability then the process just waits until it gets the resource and then it is processed.
+Here, if the process is allocated all the resources it would require beforehand, then it won’t need to ask for more resources, and there would be no deadlock.
+If, for some reason, the resource can’t be allocated to the process due to unavailability, then the process just waits until it gets the resource, and then it is processed.

 The immediate problem with this is that many processes don’t know what resources they would need until they have already started running.
-If they knew what resources are required then we could use the banker’s algorithm.
+If they knew what resources are required, then we could use the banker’s algorithm.
 Another issue is that resources will be locked in until the process has completed its run.
 This does not use the resources optimally.

 Some mainframe batch systems require the programmer to list out all the resources it would require at the beginning of the code.
-This is a waste of the users time and also a lot of waste of resources, but it does prevent the deadlock.
+This is a waste of the users’ time and also a lot of waste of resources, but it does prevent the deadlock.

 A slightly different variant to break the hold and wait condition is to make the process drop all of the resources it is currently holding, whenever requesting for a new resource.
-Then it can grab a hold of all the required resource again.
+Then it can grab hold of all the required resources again.
 This is also not an optimal use of processing power.

 Facing the No Preemption condition